AlanTupper/OHM-Protocol/README.md

 OHM-Protocol
 ============

-A set of protocols for building the Open Hyperlinked Metaverse
+A set of protocols for building the Open Hyperlinked Metaverse (OHM)

+OHM is a open decentralized federated network of virtual environments built primarily on top of the XMPP standard.

+Currently in early design phase, follow the process at ohmprotocol.wordpress.com